aclu-national/detention-network-analysis/README.md

 |KROME NORTH SPC->MIAMI STAGING FACILITY->EL VALLE DETENTION FACILITY->FLORENCE STAGING FACILITY->FLORENCE SPC->NW ICE PROCESSING CTR|37|6|
 |PHOENIX DIST OFFICE->FLORENCE STAGING FACILITY->PHOENIX DIST OFFICE->FLORENCE STAGING FACILITY->PHOENIX DIST OFFICE->FLORENCE STAGING FACILITY|37|6|

-From the analysis, it appears that there aare several detention facilities that are the stage of transfers.
+From the analysis, it appears that there are several detention facilities that are the stage of transfers.
 We can ask this more explicitly by looking at the percentage of stays that include at least one stay in the detention facility.
 Doing this analysis, we can see that 10.10% of all stays include a detention in Alexandria Staging Facility, 7.44% include detention in Florence Staging Facility, and 6.41% include detention in Port Isabel Service Processing Center.
 You can find more findings below.

 | Detention Facility | Stays Count | % of All Stays |
 |---|---|---|